When Control Isn't the Real Issue: Understanding the Hidden Needs of Emotionally Abusive Partners

 • Someone else being autonomous

-• Someone else not reacting the way he expects
+• Someone else not reacting the way they expect

 • What narcissistic abusers “needs” shifts because they themselves are not stable.